thebkv/bkv/exodus09.md

 > “The LORD shall sever between the cattle of Israel and the cattle of Egypt.”

 The division established in Exodus 8 continues.

-God is not merely judging indiscriminately.

-He is **distinguishing what belongs to His people from what belongs to the ruling order of bondage**.
+God is **distinguishing what belongs to His people from what belongs to the ruling order of bondage**.

 ### v5–7 — Egypt Loses Its Productive Strength